SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Pinkie's grin briefly wavers.
 "R- right.
 Well, okie dokie lokie!"

 She bounces her way to the bathroom and flicks on the lights, her eyes settling on the mirror over the sink.
-She trots over to the mirror and gives her brightest smile.
+She trots over to the mirror and gives it her brightest smile.

 Her reflection does not smile back.